AST 2 Rockies Course? Grab a Seat.

 • The ability to make decisions in the Backcountry is one thing.
 Understanding how and why we make those decisions puts you one step closer to being ready to leave the temple.

-• Discuss the principles of expressing confidence level in your decision making, snowpack stability test results, weather or team.
+• Discuss the principles of expressing confidence level in your decision-making, snowpack stability test results, weather, or team.

-• Discuss the methods for expressing uncertainty, and interpreting that uncertainty when conveyed to you in the Public Avalanche Bulletin, the weather forecast, or by your partners.
+• Discuss methods for expressing uncertainty, and interpreting that uncertainty when conveyed to you in the Public Avalanche Bulletin, the weather forecast, or by your partners.

-• Begin to understand the ways in which humans make decisions and draw conclusions in the Backcountry, and learn to recognize what constitutes a high quality or low quality decision.
+• Begin to understand the ways in which humans make decisions and draw conclusions in the Backcountry, and learn to recognize what constitutes a high-quality or low-quality decision.

-Day 2 – Field Day 7-8hrs.
+Day 2 – Field Day 7-8hrs

 Field Day Location: TBD